dxw/playbook/guides/how-we-do-user-research.md

    In this case dxw will manage the research data and keep the associated records of consent.

-Whichever approach you take:

-1. Make sure the materials follow the [good practice for informed consent](https://www.gov.uk/service-manual/user-research/getting-users-consent-for-research#what-informed-consent-is) described in the Service manual.
+Which ever approach you take, make sure your consent materials and process follow the [good practice for informed consent](https://www.gov.uk/service-manual/user-research/getting-users-consent-for-research#what-informed-consent-is) described in the Service Manual.

-   In particular, make sure that the material clearly describes both the client and dxw digital’s involvement in the research, and how we will share research data and findings.

-1. Make sure the client shares the consent materials with appropriate internal and external stakeholders well before the research sessions.

 #### Creating an information sheet